 26th April 2021

 With beauty, nature and wildlife in abundance – Adelaide and its surrounding area boasts a limitless supply of fun filled outdoor activities to suit all ages.
-20 minutes in everyday direction from the city, you’ll find a beautiful spot within which to spend an action-packed afternoon a lazy morning under the sun.
+Within 20 minutes in everyday direction from the city, you’ll find a beautiful spot within which to spend an action-packed afternoon a lazy morning under the sun.
 Wineries, beaches and coastlines, hills and quaint towns – Adelaide has it all.
 In this article, we take a good look at some of the best outdoor activities in Adelaide.

 1. Visit Adelaide Zoo